 All new undergraduate admission applicants are required to submit a non-refundable application fee of $45.
 The application fee for international admission applicants is $50.

 Admission files of applicants who do not have a minimum of the Recommended High School Program, the Distinguished Achievement Program, Endorsement Program with Algebra II or Distinguished with Endorsement Program and those who do not meet the rank-in-class and test score requirements will be individually reviewed.
-Per Texas state law, Uniform Admissions Policy, TEC 51.803-51.809 requires that all students must meet one of the following college readiness standards in order to be eligible to be considered for admission at a Texas Four-year Public Institution.

 Admission will be offered to those applicants who demonstrate potential for academic success.
 It is recommended that applicants complete Part II of the Texas Common Application as this information will assist with the review process.
 Factors used in the review process include an applicant’s high school record to include high school preparation, class rank, and standardized test score on the SAT or ACT.
 Additional factors such as high school activities, responsibilities while attending high school, and bilingual proficiency.
 Admission will be granted to students who have been awarded competitive scholarships by an official SFA scholarship committee and meet the Uniform Admissions Policy, TEC 51.803-51.809.